What are Strategic Insights?

 Linking Insights to other elements of your strategy

 Part of the power of StratNavApp.com is its ability to link elements of your strategy together.
-This help you understand your strategy as a holistic system, and also makes it easier to understand how change in our area (such as changes in your environment) can impact on other areas.
+This helps you understand your strategy as a holistic system.
+It also makes it easier to understand how changes in one area (such as changes in your environment) can impact other areas of your strategy.

 Do Next: Outcomes and Scenarios